kibagateaux/Djinnii/README.md

   $ Scrollable multiple days
   More monsterous Djinn

+  Make it seem more like you are taking care of a pet
+    Add feed function

 Code Features
   walk function to handle nested activities in "place"s Seriously need to normalize data structures on backend // Do this in leiu of ^^^